bittenApple/bittenApple.github.io/_posts/2016-12-21-how-to-construct-git-objects-manually.md

 ```

 ## Create the Commit Object
-The stored format of commit object is almost the same with the `git cat-file` command output.
+The format of commit object is almost the same with the `git cat-file` command output.
 Let's run it under the former sample repository:

 ```
 [Steed:~/test/git/sample]$ git cat-file -p 2cb7c